carolineborsting/Trust_in_chatbots/README.md

 Appendix 1: Code.
-Should be executed in following order;
+Should be executed in following order:

 1. "0_preprocessing.py"
-2. Analysis: "1_analysis.rmd"
+2. "1_analysis.rmd"

 Appendix 2: demo of chatbots